 By reading these two passages together, we gain a clear understanding of hope.
 Hope begins when we are born again through Jesus Christ.
 Hope is developed, and strengthened, when we stand in God’s grace.

 Our earthly desire is to avoid trials and struggles.
 Indeed, we tend to measure the quality of our salvation by our lack of problems.
-Yet, hope not is measured by the lack of trials, but by what learn about Jesus when we walk through the trials.
-Suffering produces endurance, endurance shapes our character, and the knowledge that Jesus has successfully led us through trials before, gives us the confidence that he will see us through the next one.
+Yet, hope not is measured by the lack of trials, but by what we learn about Jesus through them.
+Suffering produces endurance, and endurance shapes our character.
+The knowledge that Jesus has successfully led us through trials before, reminds us that he will do it again.
 This confidence in God’s provision is the kind of hope which does not lead to disappointment.

 This understanding helps 2 Corinthians 4:16-18 make even more sense: